evschneider-hmi/ps-html5auditor/README.md

 * All processing happens locally in your browser; no network calls are made with creative contents.
 * Drop multiple ZIPs to compare bundles side by side.
 * For best accuracy ensure the ZIP root contains the primary HTML file (no nested archives).

+> Note: GitHub Pages provisioning can take a short time after a successful deploy.
+If the site does not appear immediately after a workflow completes, wait ~1–2 minutes and refresh.

 ## Attribution
 Created by Horizon Media's Platform Solutions Team